vazhka-dolya/TinyHugeTweaks/README.md

 Replaces the normal standing animations with the Reading/C-Up animation, which does not have the potentially unwanted head rotations.
 Can be toggled.
 Intended as a shortcut.
 ## No Black Bars
 Implements a SM64 ROM Manager tweak that removes the black bars that can be seen in SM64 and a lot of ROM hacks.

-Marked as Work-In-Progress since I'm not completely sure if it will work everywhere with the way it's currently implemented.
-It did work for me perfectly fine any time I tried to use it.
 ## No Shadow (Simple)
 Implements a simple GameShark code that removes Mario's shadow.
 Most likely won't work on custom models.
 Intended as a shortcut.
 ## Fix Smoke Texture
 Implements a SM64 ROM Manager tweak that fixes the smoke texture being mistakingly set to be RGBA16[^3] instead of IA16[^4].
 ## Advanced Texture Remover
-Straight-up erases textures, turning them into blank, completely transparent images.
-Right now supports removing shadows, dust, sparkles, bubbles, water effects, and water splashes.
+Can straight-up erase textures, turning them into blank, completely transparent images, and is able to add them back.
+Supports a variety of textures.
 ## Fix Black Textures
 Implements [SM64 Save State Fixer](https://github.com/vazhka-dolya/sm64_save_state_fixer), which fixes the textures being black in older ROM hacks when using newer graphics plugins like GLideN64.
 ## Stars' Appearance